dudushy/minecraft-server/README.md

 4. We're done here! :smile:
 ---
 ### Create server
 1. Create a folder for your server.

+2. Download [server.jar](https://www.minecraft.net/en-us/download/server/) to yout server folder.

-2. Inside the folder, create a text file named `start-server`.
+3. Inside the folder, create a text file named `start-server`.
     - Before pasting the command line below, choose how much RAM you want to use:

         `-Xmx` is how much memory it's allowed to use.